Health Project Manager

-- Develop appropriate communication structures with Medair in-country and HQ staff. with the objective of ensuring good cooperation and partnerships.
+- Develop regular, transparent and supportive communication structures with the assigned health team, advisors and other stakeholders with the objective of ensuring good cooperation and partnerships.

-- Participate in health coordination meetings and other technical working groups, representing Medair and feeding back to the health staff and field managers on relevant issues.
+- Participate in health coordination meetings, Medair internal trainings, and other working groups or meetings, representing Medair and feeding back to the health staff on relevant issues.

 Team Spiritual Life

 - Reflect the values of Medair with team members, local staff, beneficiaries, and external contacts.

 - Work, live, and pray together in our Christian faith-based team settings.
 Fully contribute to the rich spiritual life of your team, including team devotions, prayers, and words of encouragement.

 - Encouraged to join and contribute to Medair’s international prayer network.

 This job description covers the main tasks that are anticipated.
 Other tasks may be assigned as necessary.

 - Clinical degree or diploma (nurse, midwife or doctor), or Public Health degree.